From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Motivation

 \section{Motivation}

-\paragraph{The Imperative of Brand Safety} The necessity for strict brand control in generative models is reinforced by highly restrictive policies observed across various industries.
-The most recognized example is the widely reported policy by Apple that prohibits villains from using its products on-screen, aiming to prevent negative brand associations and ensure products are presented "in a manner or context that reflects favorably" on the company \cite{people2024apple}.
+\paragraph{The Imperative of Brand Safety} The necessity of strict brand control in generative models is reinforced by the widespread adoption of highly restrictive policies across various industries.
+The most well-known example is Apple's widely reported policy prohibiting villains from using its products on-screen, aimed at preventing negative brand associations and ensuring that products are presented "in a manner or context that reflects favorably" on the company \cite{people2024apple}.
 This demonstrates that corporations actively manage the perception and narrative context in which their products are displayed.
-However, as shown in Fig.~\ref{fig:police}, current text-to-image models, including Gemini, can be prompted to violate these exact policies, for instance, by generating images associating Apple equipment with "hackers."
+However, as shown in \cref{fig:police}, current text-to-image models, including Gemini, can be prompted to violate these exact policies, for instance, by generating images associating Apple equipment with "hackers".

 Similarly, the automotive sector often imposes stringent constraints.
 Companies like Tesla generally prohibit their vehicles from being depicted in scenes involving crashes, severe malfunctions, or high-speed criminal chases \cite{techtrends2025tesla}.
 Such policies underscore that brand control extends to the physical integrity and ethical use of the product, necessitating a mechanism like unbranding to generate a neutral object in a compromised scenario.